ImDy: Human Inverse Dynamics from Imitated Observations: Background

 \section{Background}

 {\bf Conventional Inverse Dynamics.} Inverse dynamics, known as inferring forces/moments from kinematic observations, have been discussed for long in the biomechanics community.
-In this literature, it is formulated as an optimization problem: given a representative model of a subject, the joint kinematics over time w.r.t. the subject model, and the external forces imposed on the subject, find the driving torques that produce the observed motion~\citep{uchida2021biomechanics}.
+In this literature, it is formulated as an optimization problem: given a representative model of a subject, the joint kinematics over time w.r.t. the subject model, and the external forces, find the driving torques that produce the motion~\citep{uchida2021biomechanics}.
 The Newtonian dynamic equations are involved as

 where $M(q)$ is the generalized human inertia matrix w.r.t. generalized coordinate $q$, $C(q,\dot{q})$ is the Coriolis and centrifugal forces, $G(q)$ represents gravity, $J$ is the Jacobian matrix mapping external forces $\lambda$ to the generalized coordinates.
 Thus, the driven torques $\tau$ could be obtained by minimizing the difference between the left and right terms of Eq.~\ref{eq:1}.
 Mature software based on this has been developed like OpenSim~\citep{delp2007opensim}, AnyBody~\citep{damsgaard2006analysis}, and Nimble~\citep{werling2021fast}.
 In addition, many efforts are made for clinical motion analysis~\citep{fukuchi2018public,schreiber2019multimodal}.
 However, these efforts are not as extensively recognized by the computer vision and computer graphics community as expected due to the scalability issue.
 Despite the elegant formulation, the efficacy of optimization-based heavily relies on the quality of external force $\lambda$ (like GRF) measurement, whose cost could be non-trivial.
 Therefore, most of them focused on limited motion in laboratory settings.
 Some resort to wearable devices~\citep{Latella2016,latella2019simultaneous} to partially mitigate the limitation.
 In addition, fitting the raw captured kinematic observations to a specific human model for joint kinematics could be time-consuming and unstable, even with recent progress on it~\citep{skel,werling2023addbiomechanics}.